 1. Always Begin With A Pre-Assessment

 Most people think that pre-assessment is a performance metric.
 It’s not.
 Instead, it is a great way to engage learners before the course even begins.
 Pre-assessments trigger the existing knowledge learners have, helping them recognize any knowledge gaps they might have, and give them a confidence boost, as it is always good to know what you do know.
+To test your learner’s knowledge, you can check this list of free online test maker or create assessments and courses for free with EdApp authoring software.

 2. Keep Everything Clear Cut